 World War and a Flash Flood Take Their Toll

 The mine was eventually sold for back taxes, and several different parties owned the property at different times.
-For many years, the property was wide open, and many locals picnicked in the area, gathering the little blue pebbles during their outings.
+For many years, the property was wide open, and many locals picnicked in the area, gathering the little blue pebbles washed downstream in the flooding during their outings.
 To this day, people are making jewelry from the stones they found during that period, recalling the time when they could go out and search for Yogos on their own without fear of being caught.
-The next few owners closed off the mine to the local rockhounds, and tried various attempts at mining and marketing of Yogo Sapphires.
+The following owners closed off the mine to the local rockhounds, and tried various attempts at mining and marketing Yogo Sapphires with little success.

 The Rise of Roncor

 In 1969, the mine was acquired by Herman Yaras of California, who later sold his interests to another Californian: a celery farmer named Chikara Kunisaki.
-The Kunisaki family formed a company, Roncor, with a master plan to raise capital by creating what is now known as Sapphire Village.
+The Kunisaki family formed the company Roncor, with a master plan to raise capital by creating and selling property in a development known as Sapphire Village.
 Roncor sold home sites to rockhounds near the Yogo Mine, and the home sites came with limited digging rights along the Yogo dike.
-Several families to this day live at Sapphire Village, and continue to do limited hand mining on their rights at Yogo.
+Several families to this day own property at Sapphire Village, and continue to do limited hand mining on their rights at Yogo, including Don Baide, owner of The Gem Gallery.
 Roncor attempted to mine the dike from the west at the original American Mine, but was unsuccessful.
 They ceased mining operations and put the property up for sale.
 Roncor then sold the mine to a Colorado company, Intergem, that strip-mined a major portion of the eastern end of the dike.
 During its years mining, Intergem successfully mined and removed millions of carats of sapphires.
 However, Intergem was unable to complete its purchase agreement with Roncor, and Roncor regained complete ownership of the Yogo Mine.

 After the fall of Intergem, a Canadian company called Pacific Cascade Sapphires attempted to purchase the Yogo property from Roncor with a mining lease.
 They raised start-up capital, built a wash plant and settling pond, and began their search for Yogo Sapphires.
 They scooped samples from many places, did mapping and magnetometer testing, but did not locate a good mining location before their funds ran out and their option expired.
 Next to try their hand was Amex Engineering, who had a two-year lease from Roncor and mined two bulk samplings at the middle of the mine area and the eastern end of the dike.
 They found considerable fine stones, but decided not to continue their lease option.
 After Amex pulled out, Roncor retains control of the property to this day, but the mines remain inactive, except for the hand-diggers from Sapphire Village.